Santiago-Ve/osTicket-Ticket-Lifecycle/README.md

 <br />

-This is the end of the tutorial series on osTicket. <h1>Thank Your for looking!
+This is the end of the tutorial series on osTicket. <h1>Thank You for looking at my content!